ramyma/a8r8/README.md

 #### One-Click Windows WSL2

 1. Make sure you followed the [installation steps](#windows-wsl2-recommended)
-2. Go to the folder where you cloned the repo
+2. Go to the installation folder
-3. Right click within the folder and choose `Open in Terminal`
-4. Run `run-windows-wsl.bat`
+3. Run `run-windows-wsl.bat`
-5. Run your stable diffusion backend (Forge/A1111/Comfy)
+4. Run your stable diffusion backend (Forge/A1111/Comfy)
+5. Open [http://localhost:4000](http://localhost:4000) in your browser

+>**NOTE**:
+You might need to change your firewall settings to allow WSL to connect to the host machine correctly.
+Please open an issue if you're having trouble connecting the application to your backend of choice.

 &nbsp;